pcubillos/pyratbay/docs/index.rst

 Be Kind
 =======

-Please reference this paper if you found ``Pyrat Bay`` useful for your research:
+If you found ``Pyrat Bay`` useful for your research, please cite this article:
-  `Cubillos & Blecic (2020): The Pyrat Bay Framework for Exoplanet Atmospheric Modeling: A Population Study of Hubble/WFC3 Transmission Spectra <TBD>`_, submitted.
+  `Cubillos & Blecic (2021): The Pyrat Bay Framework for Exoplanet Atmospheric Modeling: A Population Study of Hubble/WFC3 Transmission Spectra <URL_TBD>`_, MNRAS.

-We welcome your feedback, but do not necessarily guarantee support.
-Please send feedback or inquiries to:
+Please prefer to channel your feedback or inquiries through the Github issue tracker: `<https://github.com/pcubillos/pyratbay>`_, or alternatively through this email: `patricio.cubillos[at]oeaw.ac.at`_.

-  Patricio Cubillos (`patricio.cubillos[at]oeaw.ac.at`_)

-Pyrat-Bay is open-source software under the GNU GPL v2 license (see :ref:`license`), and is compatible with Python 3.6+.
+``Pyrat Bay`` is open-source software under the GNU GPL v2 license (see :ref:`license`) and is compatible with Python>=3.6.

 .. _Patricio Cubillos: https://github.com/pcubillos/